alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

   - link to freecad wiki of most relevant page with preview in the addon

+Gamification: Combine assistant with Tamagochi.
+Pet losses health when bad practices are applied and gains health when good practices are applied.

 Return an overall score in % and a badge (% intervalls, take a look at competitive online gaming rank names and icons), based on weighted result of best practices that have been applied.